Edw590/PS3-Proxy-Server-for-Android/README.md

 PS_1: You won't find this app on PlayStore, since I need to pay 25$ to put it there...
 So out of question, at least for now.
 When/if I put it there, I'll say in PSX-Place and put a note here.

- - both these, thanks to DerMinecraftClub123 and Rheloads, who have their server running and doing this automatically on DNS X.X.X.X and X.X.X.X
+ - both these, thanks to Rheloads, who has his server running and doing this automatically on DNS X.X.X.X and X.X.X.X